SIMEXP/fmriprep-denoise-benchmark/README.md

   The metrics are here:
   [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6941758.svg)](https://doi.org/10.5281/zenodo.6941758)

 - Custom code is located in `fmriprep_denoise/`.
-Installable through `pip install -e .`

 - Preprocessing SLURM scripts are in `script/`

 ## Poster